AbstractSDK/cw-orchestrator/docs/src/single_contract/interfaces.md

 Interfaces are virtual wrappers around CosmWasm contracts.
 They allow you to interact with your contracts in a type-safe way, and provide a convenient way to reason about contract interactions.
 Interfaces are the core reason why we built cw-orchestrator and we hope that you'll find them as useful as we do.

-You can find the code for this example in the [cw-orch counter-contract folder](https://github.com/AbstractSDK/cw-orchestrator/tree/main/contracts/counter).
+> **Reminder**: You can find the code for this example in the [cw-orch counter-contract folder](https://github.com/AbstractSDK/cw-orchestrator/tree/main/contracts/counter).
+>
+> If you are a fast or visual learner, you can find a [**Before**-**After**](https://github.com/AbstractSDK/cw-orch-counter-example/compare/e0a54b074ca1a894bb6e58276944cf2013d152f2..64623d2141c04e4ba42dc6f9ef1a1daccc932d4a) view of the `cw-orch` integration process in the sample contract.

 ## Setup